Everything you need to know about how to get from Colombia to Ecuador by land border in Ipiales.

 • Currency Exchange – Consider exchanging some money at authorized exchange points near the border if you need Ecuadorian currency.

 • Public transport – robberies are very common in Ecuadorian public transport.
-We were robbed just in a few minutes on the first bus in Quito and we have no idea how that happened, they are very skilled.
+We were robbed on the first bus in Quito, and we have no idea how that happened; they are very skilled.

 Note: This post may contain affiliate links, which are at absolutely no cost to you – I can earn a small commission on sales generated through this website and thanks to that I can share travel guides and inspirations that may help you reach your dream destinations and discover our unique world.
 I only recommend sites I actually use and have traveled to.
 Thank you for your support!